 All instruments that are classified as stage 1 with potential signs of impairment are subject to individual analysis so as to determine whether or not there is a significant increase in credit risk and, consequently, whether the instrument should be transferred to stage 2 or stage 3.

-Instruments classified in stage 2 and stage 3 are monitored regularly through individual impairment analyses.
+Instruments classified in stage 2 and stage 3 are monitored regularly through individual impairment analyses with a minimum annual (stage 2) and halfyearly (stage 3) periodicity.

 Other credit operations - Estimates of expected credit losses - Collective analysis